Viktor Yushchenko: Euromaidan and 2014 election

 In an interview with the French radio station Europe 1 in March 2014, Yushchenko stated that he supported the Euromaidan protests and opposed the Russian invasion in Crimea, noting that in his view "Putin dreams of reconstructing the Soviet empire under the name of Russia.
 He is so obsessed with this that he hasn't understood power balance."
 He further stated that "Crimea isn't Russian; rather it is Ukrainian".

 With regard to the 2014 presidential election, Yushchenko indicated his support for Vitali Klitschko, and described Tymoshenko as "the candidate of Moscow".
 Yushchenko himself did not stand as a candidate in these elections.

 Russian invasion of Ukraine

 In a 2024 interview, Yushchenko criticized the US Congress's delay in approving military aid to Ukraine, describing it as “a colossal waste of time” that allowed Russia to “attack, ruin infrastructure, rampage all over Ukraine”.
 He also supported President Volodymyr Zelenskyy's handling of the situation and opposed giving up territory to end the war, saying that it would give Vladimir Putin "five or seven years to get stronger and then start this misery again".
 In 2025, Yushchenko stated that even the liberation of Ukrainian territory in its internationally recognized borders would not guarantee Ukrainian security, which can only be achieved with the liquidation of Putin's regime in Moscow.

+Other activities

+On 4 August 2026 Yushchenko was elected head of the supervisory board of National Museum of the Holodomor-Genocide.
+Former Canadian ambassador to Ukraine Roman Waschuk became his deputy on that post.